scionproto/scion/doc/EPIC.md

 If the validation succeeds, the packet is forwarded, otherwise it is dropped.

+Furthermore, the last two ASes on the path need to either filter out non-EPIC-HP traffic or prioritize EPIC-HP over other path type traffic.
+For this, the last AS on the path needs cooperation from its upstream provider.

 ### Assumptions

 EPIC-HP makes the following assumptions necessary to provide a